MarlonBrendonx/MarlonBrendonx/README.md

 ## Hi, I'm Marlon Brendo.
 Nice to meet you. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-*Graduating in Information Systems at UFU.
-I am FullStack Programmer.
-I have a great passion for Backend development, low level programming, open source, linux and everything that involves the world of binaries ❤️❤️*
+*Graduate in Information Systems at UFU.
+I am a Full Stack programmer.
+I have a great passion for Backend development, low level programming, open source, linux and everything that involves the world of binaries.
+I'm always looking to learn new ideas and technologies.
+Seeking excellence every day and approaching the state of the art as much as possible ❤️❤️*

 :star: I don't want to believe, I want to know. - Carl Sagan